lightninglabs/chantools/doc/chantools_rescueclosed.md

 know about the channels any more but we still have the channel.db from the moment they force-closed.

+NOTE: Unless your channel was opened before 2019, you very likely don't need to use this command as things were simplified.
+Use 'chantools sweepremoteclosed' instead if the remote party has already closed the channel.

 The alternative use case for this command is if you got the commit point by running the fund-recovery branch of my guggero/lnd fork (see https://github.com/guggero/lnd/releases for a binary release) in combination